brunorijsman/rift-python/doc/positive-disaggregation-feature-guide.md

 First we break the link between leaf-1-1 and spine-1-1 as shown in figure 2 below, which triggers positive disaggregation in pod-1.

-After the failure, leaf-1-2 and leaf-1-3 cannot rely on their north-bound route to reach leaf-1-1 anymore because its ECMP next-hop set includes spine-1-1 which cannot reach leaf-1-1.
+After the failure, leaf-1-2 and leaf-1-3 can no longer rely on their north-bound default route to reach leaf-1-1 because its ECMP next-hop set includes spine-1-1 which cannot reach leaf-1-1.
 Positive disaggregation fixes the issue by causing spine-1-2 and spine-1-3 to advertise a host-specific route for leaf-1-1.

 @@@ New figure